 Pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS): an indication for tonsillectomy.

-Alexander AA, Patel NJ, Southammakosane CA, Mortensen MM
+Alexander AA, Patel NJ, Southammakosane CA, Mortensen MM.

 University of Virginia, Department of Radiology, Charlottesville, VA 22908, USA.